 My good friend Greg Smith and I have two things in common: We love heroes and we love movies.
 Greg is an expert in fictional writing and character development in storytelling.
-I’ve been studying heroes for more than a decade and have published two books on the subject.
-And so by establishing ReelHeroes.net, Greg and I couldn’t think of a better way to combine our interests and our expertise.
+I’ve been studying heroes for more than a decade and have published many books on the subject.
+And so by establishing ReelHeroes.net back in 2013, Greg and I found a way to combine our interests and our expertise.

 What is the mission of ReelHeroes.net?
 Our goal is to critique the heroic characters in recent and classic movies.
 Typically, movie reviewers focus on the quality of the movie.
 We do that, too.
 But we’ve found in our research that people need heroes.
 Hero stories are psychologically important to us.
 These tales educate, they inspire, and they entertain.
 And the typical hero journey follows a classic pattern and a series of stages that are characteristic of all hero stories throughout the ages.

 When movie-makers acknowledge these patterns, we usually get a satisfying movie-going experience.
 But when they ignore these ancient, time-honored paradigms, the story usually falls flat.
 So at ReelHeroes.net, we’re not only be able to tell you if a movie was good or bad, but we can also pinpoint where the hero-storytelling was good or not so good.

 We base much of our hero analysis on the work of Joseph Campbell, a comparative mythologist who detected the following pattern in all hero stories: